embryCODE/twitter_interface/README.md

 Installation
 =====

-1. Open "keys_example" and follow the instructions at the top of the file.
+1. Open "config_example" and follow the instructions at the top of the file.